Dhruvaraju/git.for.MS.VS.Code/README.md

 - Navigate to the folder location
 - Run the command ``` git init ``` to add a folder to version control.

-### Below spets are performed using Microsoft Visual Code
+### Below steps are performed using Microsoft Visual Code
 - Open the folder on MS code and follow the below steps.

 ### To Load project into Git Local Repository.